OhioBWC - Basics: (Policy library) - File

 III.
 DEFINITIONS

 Auto Claims Processing (ACP): The systematic evaluation and determination of low risk claims with little or no human intervention.
-Claims systematically pass through established business rules that either allow the claim to be accepted with no human intervention, or may prevent claims from completing the process and require claims services staff to conduct further investigation.
+Claims systematically pass through established business rules that either allow the claim to be accepted with no human intervention or may prevent claims from completing the process and require claims services staff to conduct further investigation.
 Terminating rules will prevent claims from being allowed via ACP.

 Fast Response: A program established to immediately allow specific medical conditions with low treatment costs that have a record of being allowed when included in a claim.
 Claims in the program are filed for medical treatment only, include only one diagnosis code/condition, and are from state-fund, private employers and taxing district public employers who have access to the Surplus Fund.